System archetype: Escalation

-This archetype could be seen as a non-cooperative game where both players suppose that just one of them can win.
+The escalation archetype could be seen as a non-cooperative game where both players suppose that just one of them can win.
 They are responding to actions of the other player in order to “defend themselves”.
 The aggression grows and can result in self-destructive behavior.
 The vicious circle can be broken by one agent stopping to react defensively and turn the game into cooperative one.
+Or by stopping to react to the other, or very slightly.